AstarAeroespacial/rustar-gs/modem/README.md

 # Adding flowgraphs

 For now, the demodulator is hardcoded to send the IQ samples to a ZMQ socket at address `tcp://127.0.0.1:5556`, and read the resulting bits from `tcp://127.0.0.1:5557`.
 This is temporary, the idea is to create a better abstraction over the execution of flowgraphs.

+WARNING: Remember to select "No GUI" in the "Generate Options" settings for the flowgraph.